-Most types of cancer are staged using a number based on the size of the tumor and how far it has spread.
-But leukemia is not staged in this way because it does not usually form a tumor.
+For most types of cancer, figuring out the stage (extent) of the cancer is very important.
+The stage is based on the size of the tumor and how far it has spread.
+But leukemia is not staged this way because it does not usually form a tumor.
 It already involves all the bone marrow and, in many cases, it has also spread to other organs.
 So the outlook for the patient with acute myeloid leukemia (AML) depends on other things, such as the exact type of AML, the age of the patient, and lab test results.

 The French-American-British (FAB) classification of AML

-In the 1970s, a group of French, American, and British leukemia experts divided acute myeloid leukemias into subtypes, M0 through M7, based on the type of cell from which the leukemia started and how mature the cells are.
-This system is based largely on how the leukemia cells looked under the microscope and the symptoms the person has.
+In the 1970s, a group of French, American, and British leukemia experts divided AML into subtypes, M0 through M7, based on the type of cell from which the leukemia started and how mature the cells are.
+This system is based largely on how the leukemia cells looked under the microscope.
 But now doctors use many advanced gene tests to classify AML.

 - The patient’s age

 - Whether the leukemia cells have certain gene or chromosome changes

 - Whether the person had a blood disorder before the AML